-1.2 Multi-User Object Server
+Multi-User

 GemStone can support thousands of concurrent users, object repositories of hundreds of gigabytes, and sustained object transaction rates of hundreds of transactions per second.
 Server processes manage the system, while user sessions support individual user activities.
-Repository and server processes can be distributed among multiple machines, and shared memory and SMP can be leveraged.
+Repository and server processes can be distributed among multiple machines, leveraging shared memory and SMP.

 Multiple user sessions can be active at the same time, and each user may have multiple sessions open.
 A flexible naming scheme allows separate or shared namespaces for individual users.
-Coherent groups of objects can be distributed through replication.
 Changes that users make to objects are committed in transactions, with concurrency controls and locks ensuring that multi-user changes to objects are coordinated.
 Security is provided at several levels, from login authorization to method execution privileges and object access privileges.